truenas/middleware/docs/userguide/freenas_intro.rst

 * The "DNS Backend" field has been removed from :menuselection:`Services --> Domain Controller` as BIND is not included in FreeNAS®.

 * The "Require Kerberos for NFSv4" checkbox has been added to :menuselection:`Services --> NFS`.

+* A :ref:`Support Icon` has been added to the top menubar, providing a convenient method for reporting a bug or requesting a new feature.

+* The "Help" icon has been replaced by the :ref:`Documentation` icon, providing an offline version of the FreeNAS® User Guide (this documentation).

 * A warning message now occurs if you stop the iSCSI service when initiators are connected.
 Type :command:`ctladm islist` to determine the names of the connected initiators.